 Breakthrough rock act STONE SOUR has shared a 360°performance video for “Somebody Stole My Eyes,” featured on their acclaimed new album, ‘Hydrograd‘.
 Filmed at Sphere Studios in North Hollywood, CA, the360° performance videois streaming now on STONE SOUR’s official YouTube channel.

 ‘Hydrograd‘ has been out for almost a week now and has been receiving constant positive feedback from fans and critics alike.
 So much so that, their lead single “Song #3” spends a third straight week at #1 at Active Rock Radio, marking the GRAMMY® nominated band’s fourth #1 single and eighth Top 5 single at the format.

 Regretfully, I’m sending this to our fans to inform you that we will be postponing the first couple of weeks of our upcoming U.S tour.
 Unfortunately, I had to undergo an unplanned spinal surgery.
+Some people may think that for someone to have to have to undergo spine surgery, they must have a condition like scoliosis (click here for more information), but that is not always the case.
 I am recovering nicely, and all went well!
 I need a little recovery time before hitting the stage.
 We will start the summer tour in Nashville on 6/28 and continue as previously scheduled.
 An update on the rescheduled dates will be available in the next few days.
 I hope you all understand and thanks for always having my back!
 Thank you -Corey